 Day 12: Bicycle Balassagyarmat to Budapest, Hungary

 Highlights: The hills of Hungary, Danube river, bike paths into BudapestOur final ride takes us through the low hills of northern Hungary to the banks of the Danube river north of Budapest.
 We'll follow small roads and bike paths to enter the city, with part of our route on islands in the middle of the Danube.
 Our hotel is in the heart of Budapest.
 We'll celebrate our ride with a special final dinner tonight.
-Daily Mileage: approx 80 km (approx 50 miles).
+Daily Mileage: 103 km (64 miles).

 Lodging: Art'otel Budapest